-Remembering Mr. Rogers, a True-Life 'Helper' When the World Still Needs One
+Remembering Mister Rogers, a True-Life 'Helper' When the World Still Needs One

 I look back at the way he connected to a little quadriplegic boy named Jeff Erlanger not by ignoring his disability, but by actively asking him about his electric wheelchair and all the things the boy could do with it.

-Watch this clip, and wait for the moment they are reunited decades later — when Mr. Rogers literally leaps onto the stage before the grown Erlanger can do his introduction.
+Watch this clip, and wait for the moment they are reunited decades later — when Mister Rogers literally leaps onto the stage before the grown Erlanger can do his introduction.

 And who could forget the way this soft-spoken man reduced a hard-bitten U.S. senator to a string of boiled spaghetti?

-Mr. Rogers saw people.
+Mister Rogers saw people.
 He saw through and around the things that confuse or distract others.
 He saw these people.
 He saw me, a struggling young man who needed some kind words.

 And somehow, in a way that defies belief, he made you believe he saw you, too — even if you never met.
 His television neighbor.